LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 Deprecated elements
 ~~~~~~~~~~~~~~~~~~~

-A warning will be reported if a deprecated directive or control
+A warning will be reported if a deprecated directive, control construct,
-construct is used.
+or predicate is used.
 These warnings should be fixed as soon as possible
 as support for any deprecated features will likely be discontinued in
 future versions.